 Even though you can't reduce the environmental impact at the end of a nappy's life cycle, by choosing nappies made with plant-based materials, you can reduce the impact at the start instead.

-So take environmental claims with a grain of salt, and consider the impact of all the materials in the nappy and packaging when looking for a more environmentally friendly option.
+So take environmental claims with a grain of salt, read the fine print to understand exactly what they mean, and consider the impact of all the materials in the nappy and packaging when looking for a more environmentally friendly option.

 Hands on: using a combination of cloth and disposable nappies, depending on circumstances, can be a good compromise for busy parents.